-Eligibility for federal, state, and/or institutional aid will be subject to the standards noted above and the State Aid Guidelines.
+Eligibility for federal aid will be subject to the standards noted above.
+State aid is subject to the State Aid Guidelines for academic progress.

-Students may have to take courses at their own expense in order to regain eligibility for federal, state, and/or institutional aid.
+Students may have to take courses at their own expense in order to regain eligibility for federal aid.
 Those who wish to take courses at another institution should seek approval from the registrar in advance since not all courses may be transferable.
 Grades from courses taken at other institutions are not transferable and therefore cannot affect the GPA for academic progress standards.

 Note: Federal and institutional aid will be suspended for any student(s) convicted of violating any federal or state drug possession or sale law.

-Students who lose eligibility due to not meeting satisfactory academic progress (SAP) standards will be notified by the Office of Financial Aid.
-Students may appeal the decision and the loss of federal and/or institutional aid by completing the Appeal Of Financial Aid Eligibility and submitting it to firstname.lastname@example.org .
-The Appeal of Financial Aid Eligibility must be submitted within two weeks of receiving the notification.
+Students may appeal the decision and the loss of federal aid by completing the Request to Appeal Loss of Title IV (Federal) Financial Aid Eligibility Due to Academic Progress which can be located under their Unsatisfied Requirements on their my.lafayette.edu.
+The Request to Appeal Loss of Title IV (Federal) Financial Aid Eligibility Due to Academic Progress must be submitted within two weeks of receiving the emailed Satisfactory Academic Progress notification.